acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

         <!-- @Phil why not "from_list" in inputs? -->
     -   **Command notation:** `hello world from dataframe <dataframe_name> | file '<csv_filename>' | list ['<string>','<string>']`
 -   `USE_SAVED`<br><!-- @Phil needs to be made uppercase -->
-    This clause is meant for functions that use cacheing, where it indicated that a cashed result can be used instead of re-running the function.
+    This clause is meant for functions that use cacheing, where it indicates that a cached result can be used instead of re-running the function.

     -   **JSON notation:** `"USE_SAVED": "True"` <!-- @Phil why not {}? func_predict_retro has "use_saved": "False" -->
     -   **Function access:** `if "use_saved" in inputs:`
-    -   **Command notation:** `hello world [ use_saved ]`
+    -   **Command notation:** `hello world [ use_saved ]`<!-- @Phil shouldn't have underscore -->
 -   `ASYNC`<br><!-- @Phil needs to be made uppercase -->
     TBD